Lin Wenjie

-Lin Wenjie (林文杰; born 18 May 2004) is a Chinese footballer currently playing as a defender for Hainan Star.
+Lin Wenjie (林文杰; born 18 May 2004) is a Chinese footballer currently playing as a defender for Wuhan Three Towns.

 Club career

 Lin Wenjie was promoted to the senior team of second tier club Wuhan Three Towns in the 2021 China League One season and was handed his debut in a Chinese FA Cup game on 13 October 2021 against Chongqing Liangjiang Athletic in a 2-0 defeat.
 In his first season with the club he would be part of the squad that won the division title and gained promotion as the club entered the top tier for the first tine in their history.
 The following season he was brought back to the youth team and was allowed to join third tier club Hainan Star.

+On 4 April 2023 he would rejoin Wuhan Three Towns for the start of the 2023 Chinese Super League campaign.